2020 Duwamish Valley Program Update & Progress Report

 - Parks & Open Spaces: remediated soil and made improvements to the Duwamish Waterway Park and continued working on the design of the South Park Plaza.

-- Community Capacity: continued developing long-term plans for the South Park Neighborhood Center, made improvements to the Georgetown Steam Plant, and provided funding for the Georgetown Mini Mart City Park.
+- Community Capacity: continued working with tenants to develop long-term plans for managing the South Park Neighborhood Center, made improvements to the Georgetown Steam Plant, and provided funding for the Georgetown Mini Mart City Park.

 - Mobility & Transportation: secured funding for the construction of the Georgetown to South Park Connection/Trail and made sidewalk improvements to 8th Ave.
 S in South Park.